Our Story So Far…

 Since I left BigCommerce, I’ve been hard at work helping millions of founders grow their companies.
 It’s not about the revenue or the sales, but about the continual progress and everything a successful business gives them – particularly their freedom (financial + time) and a chance to make a huge impact on the world.

-In just the last year alone, my content has reached over 5,000,000 founders.
-I’ve personally advised over 170,000 founders directly – and hundreds of thousands more via my webinars, books and podcast.
+In just the last year alone, our content has reached over 5,000,000 founders.
+I’ve personally advised hundreds of founders directly – and hundreds of thousands more via my webinars, videos, books and podcast.